 With the Internet defining our lives through the use of smartphones and a myriad of web apps, we are ‘connected’ all the time.
 The Internet of Things (IoT) has been around for some time now.
 Amid all the talk of benefits of IoT and possible security vulnerability, the discussion has now shifted to finding ways to derive actual value from it.
 What’s more, industry experts are considering the fascinating possibilities stemming from the convergence of Artificial Intelligence (AI) and IoT.
+The future of IoT is looking pretty interesting!
 Of course, this means that software quality assurance services have to gear up to take advantage of the opportunities.

 IoT encapsulates devices and services that connect to each other and share data to provide a certain functionality without needing human intervention every time.
 AI empowers IoT technology by mining available data, learning from it, and, best of all, making human decisions, thus maximizing the use of available technology.

 You must have noticed that, when shopping online, the shopping site recommends products based on your previous purchases and browsing history.
 This is a classic example of predictive customer engagement - collecting customer data while they are logged in and accessing the website.

 Consider the benefits of AI and IoT in the field of health monitoring.
 Doctors can easily access the vital parameters of their patients and can be alerted in case of an emergency.
 Supercomputers are assisting physicians in recommending treatment for patients based on data mined from previous patient records and inputs from published research and specialists around the globe.
 On a similar note, environmental monitoring has tremendous benefits in terms of weather pattern prediction and timely alerts in case of impending disasters.